-Popups have been there for quite a long time, even though they can be annoying to users.
+Popups have been there for quite a long time, even though they can annoy users.
 However, if you can harness the power of Popups, omitting its (widely used) nature of annoying the visitors to your website, then you’ll be golden, you know?

-Well, what are these sticky and floating bars we mentioned?
-Simply said, they are somewhat like a younger sibling of the good old Popups.
-These sticky floating bars are innovative since they wouldn’t bother your potential customer if utilized properly and will only show up at the exact time you want them to appear.
+Well, what are these sticky bars we mentioned?
+They are somewhat like a younger sibling of the good old popups.
+These sticky floating bars are innovative since they wouldn’t bother your potential customer if utilized properly and will only appear when you want them to appear.
 Furthermore, they take only a portion of the screen by design, and you can place them anywhere you want.

-Imagine how measuring up the correct timing and exact positioning of a great marketing tool/an action taker/lead conversion tool could benefit your business.
-What is more, you’ll have millions of use cases for sticky floating bars at your fingertips.
+Imagine how measuring up the correct timing and exact positioning of a great marketing tool/action taker/lead conversion tool could benefit your business.
+Moreover, you’ll have millions of use cases for sticky floating bars at your fingertips.

-Let’s see how to make your own sticky floating bar in your WordPress website in minutes.
+Let’s see how to make your sticky floating bar in your WordPress website in minutes.

 How to add a sticky floating bar to your WordPress site

-In this article, we’ll discuss how to create a Sticky, Floating bar in your WordPress website using the FireBox plugin.
-Despite being relatively younger than most WordPress plugins out there, it’s modern and very powerful, with a convenient interface.
-You’ll definitely love it.
+This article discusses creating a sticky floating bar in your WordPress website using the FireBox plugin.
+Despite being relatively younger than most WordPress plugins, it’s modern and powerful, with a convenient interface.
+You’ll love it.

 Download and Install FireBox

 Type “FireBox” in the search bar.
-In the search results, you can see the plugin “Popup Builder for WordPress – FireBox” By FirePlugins.
+The search results show the plugin “Popup Builder for WordPress – FireBox” By FirePlugins.
 Click on Install Now.
-Once the installation process is complete, simply click Activate.
+Once the installation process is complete, click Activate.